Preparations for Quantum Simulations of Quantum Chromodynamics in 1+1 Dimensions: (II) Single-Baryon $\beta$-Decay in Real Time: Quantum Simulations of the Beta -Decay of One Baryon on One Lattice Site

 \section{Quantum Simulations of the \texorpdfstring{$\beta$}{Beta}-Decay of One Baryon on One Lattice Site}

 In this section, quantum simulations of the $\beta$-decay of a single baryon are performed in $N_f=2$ flavor QCD with $L=1$ spatial lattice site.
-The required quantum circuits are developed and ran on the Quantinuum {\tt H1-1} $20$ qubit trapped ion quantum computer and it's simulator {\tt H1-1E}~\cite{QuantHoney,h1-1e} to perform one and two Trotter steps of time evolution.
+The required quantum circuits to perform one and two Trotter steps of time evolution were developed and run on the Quantinuum {\tt H1-1} $20$ qubit trapped ion quantum computer and its simulator {\tt H1-1E}~\cite{QuantHoney,h1-1e}.